Skip to main content

 Lan-Model-Setting.png

-Access Server failover uses the LAN redundancy model where the primary and secondary nodes have IP addresses in the same subnet and share a third, virtual IP address within that same subnet.
+Access Server failover uses the LAN redundancy model, in which the primary and secondary nodes have IP addresses in the same subnet and share a third, virtual IP address within that same subnet.

 Important